-- Teaching and planning needs to demonstrate activities to develop gross and fine motor skills, using tools eg: scissors in KS1 and using different materials, media, methods and techniques.
+- Teaching and planning needs to demonstrate activities to develop gross and fine motor skills, using tools and different materials, media, methods and techniques.

-- Planning is based on the Edison Framework and is linked back to the National Curriculum for Art and design.
+- Planning is based on the CUSP Curriculum which is linked back to the National Curriculum for Art and design and extends beyond it.
 Sketch books allow continuous provision for collecting and developing skills and ideas throughout the curriculum and can help develop skills outside of Art and Design designated lessons.

-- The Edison units are progressive and build on and consolidate previous learning.
-They facilitate the development of skills identified in the Edison Key Acquisition document.
+- The CUSP units are progressive and build on and consolidate previous learning.
+They facilitate the development of knowledge identified in the curriculum.

 - Pupils with additional needs are supported to access the learning as appropriate depending on their need.
-Art is a great leveller and allows any child to be creative as there is no right or wrong to their creations.
+Art can be a great leveller and allows all children to be creative as there is no right or wrong to their creations.
 Pupils with physical disabilities may need access to specialist tools, alterations to access or resources.
 Some pupils may benefit from additional time or support from an adult to complete their work.

-- The timeline of Art is also something that needs considering with teachers ensuring they highlight the time the artist was alive so children can begin to see links with styles and periods of art.
+- The History of Art is also something that is taught with teachers ensuring they highlight the time the artist was alive so children can begin to maken links with styles and periods of art.

 For more information, please contact the Art & Design Subject Leader: